Español

 The goal of induction, the first part of treatment, is to get the number of leukemia cells to very low levels, putting the APL into remission.
 The most important drug in the initial treatment of APL is all-trans-retinoic acid (ATRA).
 This is usually combined with one of these:

-ATRA plus ATO is often the preferred treatment in people at lower risk of the leukemia coming back, as it tends to have fewer side effects.
-Chemo or Mylotarg is more likely to be included in treatment if this risk is higher.
+ATRA plus ATO is the preferred treatment in people at lower risk of the leukemia coming back, as it tends to have fewer side effects.
+The remission rate with these 2 drugs alone is very high.

-Once APL is in remission, consolidation is needed to keep it in remission and try to get rid of the remaining leukemia cells.
+Once APL is in remission, consolidation therapy is needed to keep it in remission and try to get rid of the remaining leukemia cells.
 Which drugs are used depends on what was given for induction, as well as other factors.
-Patients typically get some of the same drugs they got during remission, although the doses and timing of treatment might be different.
+People typically get some of the same drugs they got during remission, although the doses and timing of treatment might be different.
 Some of the options include:

 Consolidation typically lasts for at least several months, depending on the drugs being used.